 Positive Behavior Support Emphasis (18 units):

 You may not pursue the Positive Behavior Support Certificate in conjunction with this degree.

 Please note that if you choose the thesis option you may end up taking more than the 6 units of thesis credit you can count toward your degree because you must register for ECI 699 each semester while you are working on your thesis.

 Also note that preparing a thesis generally requires one semester of residency, in Fall, Spring, or Summer.

 Please be aware that at least fifty percent of your courses must be at the 600-level or above.

-Courses are offered during Fall, Spring, and Summer in Flagstaff and at statewide locations.
+Courses are offered online Fall, Spring, and Summer.

 Be aware that some courses may have prerequisites that you must also take.
 For prerequisite information click on the course or see your advisor.